Enjoy shopping amongst honey-coloured buildings, steeped in history, in a distinctly charming English market town.

 A wealth of history and a host of excellent shops can be found in Rutland’s smaller market town of Uppingham – the town’s weekly market is held on a Friday.

 Uppingham is blessed with a range of speciality shops and traditional retailers, many of whom are still family owned and run.
 For browsing around antiques shops, Uppingham hits the mark perfectly allowing you to meander around the town for hours, finding hidden gems around every corner.
-Antiques waiting to be discovered in Uppingham include glass, china, cutlery, silver, jewellery, maps, furniture, mirrors, coins and many more objets d’art.
+Antiques waiting to be discovered in Uppingham include glass, china, cutlery, silver, jewellery, maps, furniture, mirrors, coins and many more objects d’art.

 Art is very important to Uppingham with a number of art galleries displaying work from acclaimed artists from around the world as well as introducing visitors to a plethora of talented local artists.
+Peter Barker Fine Art is a great example of this, and the internationally renowned Goldmark Gallery is certainly not to be missed.

 Uppingham has been a functioning market town since the 14th century.
 It has the only fatstock show still to be held in temporary penning in a traditional market town, with farmers bringing their livestock just prior to Christmas to enter them into many judging categories.